johnduarte/r10k-presentation/r10k_demo.md

 The motd module is now installed in the testing environment on the system, but not in the production environment.

+On *master*, inspect the modules installed for both the production and testing environments.

     ls /etc/puppet/environments/testing/modules
     ls /etc/puppet/environments/production/modules